 Education is one of the largest fields of employment for Williams graduates.
 Many of our students choose to share their love of learning with others and reap the personal and professional rewards of education-related careers.
 Whether you’re considering teaching, school administration, research, working at a college or university, or graduate school/certification we will help you gain the tools needed to succeed.

-- Alumni Sponsored Internship Program (ASIP), Funding for summer internships
+- Alumni Sponsored Internship Program (ASIP), funding for summer internships in education

 - Winter Study Internships through SPEC 21

 - Local Education Outreach and Experiential Learning Opportunities through The Center for Learning in Action and including CLiA Winter Study courses.

 - Sample Summer Internships & Opportunities: